-In Scotland, The Burial and Cremation Act (Scotland) 2016 (The Act) focused on the woman, allowing her to make a decision about what she wants to happen to her pregnancy loss when she is ready to do so.
+In Scotland, The Burial and Cremation Act (Scotland) 2016 (The Act) focus on the woman, allowing her to make a decision about what she wants to happen to her pregnancy loss when she is ready to do so.
 The Cremation (Scotland) Regulations 2019 are detailed in the Infant Cremation Code of Practice: third edition (Scottish Government 2019).
+The options in Scotland for disposal of pregnancy remains are cremation or burial.
 The guidance has some key differences from the HTA guidance which applies to England, Wales and Northern Ireland.

-Further information for health care professionals can be found in the National Bereavement Care Pathway for Scotland (NBCP, 2020).
+Further information for health care professionals can be found in the National Bereavement Care Pathway for Scotland (NBCP, 2024) nbcpscotland.org.uk/about-us/ nbcp-in-scotland.